 Today was the day we were all waiting for.
-The stretch going from Athirappilly to Valparai is perhaps one of the most amazing forest routes in India.
+The stretch going from Athirappilly to Valparai is perhaps one of India’s most amazing forest routes.

 Route: Vattavada – Pampadum Shola National Park – Top Station – Kundala – Mattupatty Dam – Munnar – Adimali – Kothamangalam – Perumbavoor – Karakutty – Mookannoor – Vettilappara – Athirappilly Waterfalls – Vazhachal – Malakkappara – Upper Sholayar Dam – Uralikal – Valparai